helgeerbe/ml_heating/README.md

 ## Advanced Topics

-### Feature Importance Analysis
+### Feature Importance & Learning Metrics

-The system exports feature importance to InfluxDB for analysis and visualization.
+The system exports both feature importance and learning parameters to InfluxDB for analysis and visualization.

 **Configuration:**
 ```ini